circle117/circle117.github.io/_posts/2023-05-23-ComputerNetworks-The-Link-Layer.md

 ### Internet Checksum

-goal: detect errors in transmitted segment
+goal: detect errors in transmitted segment (in the transport layer)

 sender

 * treat contents of UDP segment as sequence of 16-bit integers
-* <u>checksum</u>: addition of segment content
+* checksum: <u>addition</u> of segment content and get 1s <u>complement</u>
 * checksum value put into UDP checksum field

 receiver

-* compute checksum of received segment
+* compute the 1s complement of the sum of the received data
-* check if computed checksum equals checksum field value
+* check if it is all 1 bits
-  * not equal - error detected
+  * 0 exists - error detected
-  * equal - no error detected.
+  * no 0 - no error detected.
 But maybe errors nonetheless?

 ### Cyclic Redundancy Check (CRC)